How Many Cat Breeds Are There?

 Additionally, breeds of cats are frequently established from a small number of cats that all share a specific genetic feature.
 Breeding may be difficult when a character is misunderstood or related to a hereditary illness risk.

-The best cat is one that wants to be your buddy and live in your home, not one with blue eyes or stripes.
-Many cats are waiting for a happy home at shelters, while they might not be purebreds.
+The best cat is one who wants to be your buddy and live in your home, not one with blue eyes or stripes.
+Many cats wait for a happy home at shelters, even though they might not be purebreds.

 Your trusted veterinarian can give you the most accurate information regarding your pet.
-They will also provide the requirements necessary for them to lead a happy and healthy life.
+They will also provide the requirements for a happy and healthy life.

 However, you should know that many of them carry genetic features comparable to those of the pedigreed cats that are their ancestors.